-Theragnostics Ltd., of London, announced a research collaboration with Essen University Hospital to examine Theragnostics' investigational agent THG-008 for PET imaging in a range of cancers.
-THG-008 is a fluorine-18 radiolabeled PARP inhibitor.
+Theragnostics Ltd., of Bracknell, U.K., reported a research collaboration with Essen University Hospital in Germany to examine the company’s investigational agent THG-008 for PET imaging in a range of cancers.